dt1930/connections_labs2022/Week12/readme.md

   3. Ml5 reference documentation

 ## G. Link of the final webpage : https://dt1930.github.io/connections_labs2022/Week12/index.html
-The above link doesn't work properly because the model.weights.bin is not loaded properly for some reason, so please download all the files and run on a local machine to use the web page.
+The link doesn't work because the model.weights.bin is not loaded when the model.json is loaded from the original URL, so please download all the files and run on a local machine to use the web page.